graythze/VKExport/README.md

 6) Paste token to CLI

 You can use other apps or services to get token.

+### 💪 Self-building URL

+To get api token you can use one of them ways

+- [*Implicit Flow*](https://dev.vk.com/en/api/access-token/implicit-flow-user): to work with API on behalf of the user in Javascript applications and Standalone clients (desktop or mobile).

+- [*Authorization Code Flow*](https://dev.vk.com/en/api/access-token/authcode-flow-user): to work with API on behalf of the user from the server side of your site.

+You can find extra information at [*General information*](https://dev.vk.com/en/api/access-token/getting-started)

 ## NOTE: If result JSON file is too large, you can get MemoryError error.
 To avoid it, [install x64 Python version](https://www.python.org/downloads/)